 Student: “Well, what do you want us to be interested in?”

 The conversation continued at length with me continually running into the same conceptual wall.
 These students could unpack complex texts or jabber on about author’s purpose, but ask them what they were interested in and they had no idea.
 They acted as robots of rigor that have no connection to their learning.

 At some point in my exploration of how to solve this chasm in order to create motivated, lifelong learners capable of deep analysis and understanding, I came across Blended and Personalized Learning.

 Thus commenced my (continuing) adventures and experiments in Personalized Learning.
-More of the details can be found at , but listed below are some of the basic things I’ve done and how they’ve transformed my students.
+More of the details can be found at my blog, but listed below are some of the basic things I’ve done and how they’ve transformed my students.

 What does it look like?

 I teach science to third-, fourth- and fifth-graders.
 I have given them access to a wide variety of experiences, but in general we operate somewhere in the flipped classroom/individual rotation sphere.

 I try to use technology to stimulate debate, take real-time accurate data, encourage collaboration, and allow students to have control over the direction of their learning.
 To this end I use several programs and tools — Edmodo, blendspace, eduCanon and Microsoft’s OneDrive being some of my favorites.
 I create my own content and then allow the students to control the learning.

 My central aim is to reduce my time speaking.
 I offer students paths through the content then help them to structure the questions.
 We build knowledge in classroom science lessons to utilize in practical labs.
 During these constructivist labs, children have control over how to record their work.
 This is their time to demonstrate their learning and experiment with analysis and problem solving by creating questions and solutions.